Divorce Mediation: Frequently Asked Questions

-While Jim is located in Cleveland, Ohio, he can handle mediations throughout the US over Zoom.
+While Jim is located in Cleveland, Ohio, he can handle mediations for residents throughout the state of Ohio as well as Washington State.
+Session are handled over Zoom.
 If you’re located outside Northeast Ohio, Jim can help you find a limited scope attorney in your area to prepare the legal documentation based on the Memorandum of Understanding and file for dissolution.

 A mediation conducted over Zoom affords couples the greatest degree of convenience and comfort.
 You can complete the mediation process from the place most comfortable for you.
 This technology is just as efficient as in-person meetings.
 It also allows us to screen-share documents and meet separately in breakout rooms as needed.